 Where Did PASPA Come From?

 PASPA, otherwise known as the Bradley Act, was passed back in 1992 in an effort to thwart the rise of sports betting in the US.
 The law was named after its main sponsor, Senator Bill Bradley of New Jersey.
 Gambling expansion was on the rise at the time, with South Dakota, Iowa, Colorado, Illinois, Mississippi, Louisiana and Missouri all legalizing casinos in the years leading up to PASPA.
 Before South Dakota legalized casino gambling in 1989, only Nevada and New Jersey had any sort of legal commercial gambling.
-There was a 13-year gap between when New Jersey and South Dakota passed their gambling legislation, though it appeared that history would not repeat itself with the amount of states pushing for gambling expansion.
+There was a 13-year gap between when New Jersey and South Dakota passed their gambling legislation, though it appeared that history would not repeat itself with the number of states pushing for gambling expansion.
 Although PASPA only applies to sports betting, it takes away a huge portion of revenue from a potential gambling location, which lawmakers hoped would delay any sort of legislation.

 Which States Are Exempt From PASPA?

 The only four states exempted from the federal ban on American sports betting are Nevada, Delaware, Montana and Oregon.
 These states were exempt from the ban because they already some form of sports betting already in place.
 Nevada is the center of American sports betting action.
 Las Vegas is the only location in the country where you can walk into a brick-and-mortar sportsbook and place single-game wagers.